Project

 Actions #4

-Updated by Boone Gorges about 5 hours ago
+Updated by Boone Gorges 21 days ago

 I've made the change in https://github.com/cuny-academic-commons/cac/commit/346f0798bf04807be9cfb192a7444e7f2def8b37 It required a bit of juggling of the string manipulation used to fix a11y issues and make bbPress's hardcoded markup compatible with our recent redesign, but I think I have it working.